performancecopilot/speed/README.md

 ### [InstanceMetric](https://godoc.org/github.com/performancecopilot/speed#InstanceMetric)

 An `InstanceMetric` is a single metric object containing multiple values of the same type for multiple instances.
-It alse __requires__ an instance domain along with type, semantics and unit for construction, and optionally takes a couple of description strings.
+It also __requires__ an instance domain along with type, semantics and unit for construction, and optionally takes a couple of description strings.
 A simple construction

 ```go
 indom, err := speed.NewPCPInstanceDomain(